A guide to forms & dynamic forms in Jira Service Management

 • What are request types in Jira Service Management?

-Request types in Jira Service Management are templates for service requests.
+Request types in Jira Service Management templates for service requests.
 They act as a bridge between customers making requests and agents working on them.
 Each type collects the exact information needed for a specific service request.
 This ensures teams have what they need to quickly solve issues or meet service needs.

 In Jira Service Management, you can create as many request types as you want and customize them to your needs.